Fidel Castro: Guerrilla war: 1956–1959

-Castro appointed himself president of the National Tourist Industry, introducing unsuccessful measures to encourage African-American tourists to visit, advertising Cuba as a tropical paradise free of racial discrimination.
-Judges and politicians had their pay reduced while low-level civil servants saw theirs raised, and in March 1959, Castro declared rents for those who paid less than $100 a month halved.
-The Cuban government also began to expropriate the casinos and properties from mafia leaders and taking millions in cash.
-Before he died Meyer Lansky said Cuba "ruined" him.

 In the summer of 1959, Fidel began nationalizing plantation lands owned by American investors as well as confiscating the property of foreign landowners.
 He also seized property previously held by wealthy Cubans who had fled.
 He nationalized sugar production and oil refinement, over the objection of foreign investors who owned stakes in these commodities.

 Although then refusing to categorize his regime as socialist and repeatedly denying being a communist, Castro appointed Marxists to senior government and military positions.
-Most significantly, Che Guevara became Governor of the Central Bank and then Minister of Industries.
 President Urrutia increasingly expressed concern with the rising influence of Marxism.
 Angered, Castro in turn announced his resignation as prime minister on 18 July—blaming Urrutia for complicating government with his "fevered anti-Communism".
 Over 500,000 Castro-supporters surrounded the Presidential Palace demanding Urrutia's resignation, which he submitted.
 On 23 July, Castro resumed his premiership and appointed Marxist Osvaldo Dorticós as president.

+On October 19, 1959, army commander Huber Matos wrote a resignation letter to Fidel Castro, complaining of Communist influence in government.
+Matos lamented in his resignation that communists were gaining positions of power that he felt were undeserved for having not participated in the Cuban Revolution.
+Matos planned for his officers to also resign en masse in support.
+Two days later, Castro sent fellow revolutionary Camilo Cienfuegos to arrest Matos.
+The same day Matos was arrested, Cuban exile Pedro Luis Díaz Lanz, a former air force chief of staff under Castro and friend of Huber Matos, flew from Florida and dropped leaflets into Havana that called for the removal of all Communists from the government.
+In response, Castro held a rally where he called for the reintroduction of revolutionary tribunals to try Matos and Diaz for treason.
+Shortly after Hubert Matos' detention various other disillusioned economists would send in their resignations.
+Felipe Pazos would resign as head of the National Bank and be replaced within a month by Che Guevara.
+Cabinet members Manuel Ray and Faustino Perez also resigned.